 Drivetrain layout & performance

 After a 25-year sabbatical, rear-wheel drive (RWD) is back at Volvo Cars.
 It is the default drivetrain layout in the 2024 XC40 Recharge and 2024 C40 Recharge models, in ‘Single Motor RWD’ and ‘Single Motor Extended Range RWD’ variants.
-Volvo Cars has disclosed the EPA-est. range figures of the new variants, indicating an impending introduction.
-The line-up of both EVs includes the familiar ‘Twin Motor AWD’ variant, too.
+The Single Motor RWD variant won’t be available in the U.S., though.

 The Single-Motor RWD variant has one rear motor generating 175 kW (235 hp) and 420 Nm (310 lb.-ft.)* of torque.
 The Single-Motor Extended Range RWD variant uses a more powerful rear motor that produces 185 kW (248 hp) and 420 Nm (310 lb.-ft.)* of torque.